-- (a) A worker who is not a certified journeyman nor currently registered with Alberta's Apprenticeship and Industry Training (AIT) in the bricklayer apprenticeship program, may qualify for the Improver rate if they can satisfactorily demonstrate at least 7600 hours of verifiable experience and the skills and knowledge required of a Bricklayer to the Joint Labour Management Committee. - (b) Improvers will be paid at 90% of the Journeyman rate as per Article 5.01 and will not be moved to the Journeyman classification until such time as they become a certified Journeyman.
+(a) A worker who is not a certified Journeyperson nor currently registered with Alberta's Apprenticeship and Industry Training (AIT) in the bricklayer apprenticeship program, may qualify for the Improver rate if they can satisfactorily demonstrate at least 7600 hours of verifiable experience and the skills and knowledge required of a Bricklayer to the Joint Labour Management Committee.

+(b) Improvers will be paid at 90% of the Journeyperson rate as per Article 5.01 and will not be moved to the Journeyperson classification until such time as they become a certified Journeyperson.

-5.05 General Foreman/Foreman
+5.05 General Foreperson/Foreperson

-- (a) Where a General Foreman or a Foreman has been designated by the employer to supervise Bricklayers, that person shall be a Journeyman Member in good standing of the Union.
-Where General Foreman and Foremen are employed, orders shall be given in the following sequence; General Foreman to Foreman, Foreman to Journeyman.
-All instructions to Members shall be given by the Bricklayer Foreman. - (b) If a qualified Journeyman Member of the Local Union is not available, then qualified Journeyman Travel Card Members may be appointed as Foremen upon the Local's approval. - (c) The wages for a Foreman shall not be less than four dollars (\$4.00) per hour, above the journeyman's net rate.
-The wages for a General Foreman supervising a minimum of two working foremen shall be not less than six dollars (\$6.00) above the Journeyman's net rate. - (d) Foremen and General Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of one dollar and fifty cents (\$1.50) per hour worked.
-This premium will be paid on the basis of hours worked. - (e) A member employed as a Senior QC must be a Journeyman and maintain a current API 936 certification.
-They will be paid not less than six dollars (\$6.00) per hour above the Journeyman's net rate. - (f) A member employed as a Junior QC must maintain a current API 936 certification.
+- (a) Where a General Foreperson or a Foreperson has been designated by the employer to supervise Bricklayers, that person shall be a Journeyperson Member in good standing of the Union.
+Where General Foreperson and Forepersons are employed, orders shall be given in the following sequence; General Foreperson to Foreperson, Foreperson to Journeyperson.
+All instructions to Members shall be given by the Bricklayer Foreperson. - (b) If a qualified Journeyperson Member of the Local Union is not available, then qualified Journeyperson Travel Card Members may be appointed as Forepersons upon the Local's approval. - (c) The wages for a Foreperson shall not be less than four dollars (\$4.00) per hour, above the Journeyperson's net rate.
+The wages for a General Foreperson supervising a minimum of two working Forepersons shall be not less than seven dollars and fifty cents (\$7.50) above the Journeyperson's net rate. - (d) Forepersons and General Forepersons who are Industrial Construction Crew Supervisor (ICCS) designated will be paid an additional premium of one dollar and fifty cents (\$1.50) per hour worked.
+This premium will be paid on the basis of hours worked. - (e) A member employed as a Senior QC must be a Journeyperson and maintain a current API 936 certification.
+They will be paid not less than six dollars (\$6.00) per hour above the Journeyperson's net rate. - (f) A member employed as a Junior QC must maintain a current API 936 certification.
 This classification will generally be employed as a field inspector and not be required to fill out formal inspection reports.
 They will be paid not less than four dollars (\$4.00) per hour above their net rate.